Cover Image

 Solutions and Recommendations

-To fix this vulnerability, it is crucial to implement strict validation of user inputs and/or escape all executed commands:
+To fix these vulnerabilities, it is crucial to implement strict validation of user inputs and/or escape all executed commands.

-• Use escapeshellarg() for each parameter passed to the system command to ensure that no potentially dangerous character is interpreted as part of the command.
+1. Use escapeshellarg(): For each parameter passed to system commands to ensure that no potentially dangerous character is interpreted as part of the command.

-• Input validation to ensure that transmitted data matches expected and secure values before using them in a system command context.
+2. Input validation: Ensure that transmitted data matches expected and secure values before using them in a system command context.

 Specific Remediation Steps